WL1218V - Wood lathe Vevor - Free user manual and instructions

 - This tool must be grounded.
 In the event of a malfunction or breakdown, grounding provides a path of least resistance for electric current to reduce the level of electric shock.
 This tool is equipped with an electric cord having an equipment-grounding conductor and a grounding plug.
 The plug must be inserted into an appropriate outlet that is properly installed and grounded in accordance with all local codes and ordinances.

-- Improper connection of the equipment-grounding conductor can result in a risk electric shock.
-Check with a qualified electrician or service person if you are doubt as to whether the outlet is properly grounded.
-Do not modify the plug provided with the tool – if it will not fit the outlet, have a proper outlet ins qualified electrician.
+- Improper connection of the equipment-grounding conductor can result in a risk of electric shock.
+Check with a qualified electrician or service person if you are in doubt as to whether the outlet is properly grounded.
+Do not modify the plug provided with the tool – if it will not fit the outlet, have a proper outlet installed by a qualified electrician.

-- The conductor with insulation having an outer surface that is green with or yellow stripes is the equipment-grounding conductor.
-If repair or replacement, the electric cord or plug is necessary, do not connect the equipment ground conductor to a live terminal.
-Use only 3-wire extension cords that have 3-pro grounding plugs and 3-pole receptacles that accept the tool's plug.
+- The conductor with insulation having an outer surface that is green with or without yellow stripes is the equipment-grounding conductor.
+If repair or replacement of the electric cord or plug is necessary, do not connect the equipment grounding conductor to a live terminal.
+Use only 3-wire extension cords that have 3-prong grounding plugs and 3-pole receptacles that accept the tool's plug.

 ● Repair or replace damaged or worn cord immediately.